nttcslab-nlp/discourse-mt-test-sets/README.md

 ## LICENSE

-This data is released under the NTT License, see `LICESCE.txt`.
+This data is released under the NTT License, see `LICENSE.txt`.